briababby57/CodeResources-Playground/HTML/Santax.md

 # Syntax
 ## To sum HTML up in one word I would say ELEMENTS!!
-<p>All languanges technicallg have syntax. </p>
+<p>All languanges have syntax. </p>
-<p>HTML is a collection of elements.
-A combination of elements are used to build a webpage.</p>
+<p>HTML is a collection of elements merely a combination of elements that are used to build a webpage.</p>